In the event of a medical emergency:

 - Keep refrigerators and freezers closed during the outage.

 Vaccinations are important for maintaining your health.
-The UO requires entering students to provide proof of measles (rubeola) and mumps immunity or to complete an exemption process.
-Other vaccinations are strongly encouraged including Meningitis, Hepatitis A and B, Human Papillomavirus (HPV), chicken pox and Tetanus/Diphtheria/Pertussis.
+The UO requires entering students to provide proof of immunity to measles, mumps, and rubella (MMR); meningitis; tetanus, diphtheria, and pertussis (Tdap); and varicella (chickenpox).
+Other vaccinations are strongly encouraged, including hepatitis A and B, human papillomavirus (HPV), and influenza (annually).

 Meningitis disease is a rare but serious infection caused by either bacteria or a virus.
 It can progress rapidly, and early symptoms can resemble the flu.